edoper/CNV-GWAS-Pipeline/README.md

 ```
 less mygwas.filtered.rawcnv | awk '{print $1}' | awk -F":|-" '{print $1,$2,$3}' OFS="\t" > all-cnv.bed
 ```
 False positive CNVs calls tend to fall within highly repetitive regions such as the centromere, telomer and immunoglobulins regions and calls overlapping the boundaries of repetitive regions should be removed.
-This step can be done with bedtools, for this protocol we will exclude [repetitive regions](https://github.com/dellytools/delly/blob/master/excludeTemplates/human.hg19.excl.tsv) with bedtools.
+Here, we will exclude [repetitive regions](https://github.com/dellytools/delly/blob/master/excludeTemplates/human.hg19.excl.tsv) with bedtools (see repetitive-regions bed file).
 A single line will exclude undesired CNVs:
 ```
 intersectBed -a all-cnv.bed -b repetitive-regions.bed -v > all-cnv.filtered.bed
 ```
 ### Downstream analysis: Annotation
 The annotation of the QC-passing CNVs is essential to extract significant biological knowledge from a case-control cohort.
-The filtered `all-cnv.filtered.bed` UCSC BED file can be directly uploaded to Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP).
+For simplicity in this example we will annotate all RefSeq genes (see RefSeq Genes BED file).
+For further annotations, you can directly upload the filtered `all-cnv.filtered.bed` BED file to the Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP) to annotate all relevant biological features.
 However, for larger annotation procedures local VEP installation is recommended.
 [ANNOVAR](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/) or PennCNV can also be used to annotate the dataset.

 ## Step 3.
 Burden analysis.
 ### Concept
 ### Sample-wise input.